Dairy Production on Pasture:

 Supplementing with protein is necessary on low-quality pasture and rangeland or when continuously grazing temperate warm-season pastures.

-Energy is important for cattle on high-protein pasture because the microbes that occupy the rumen need energy to digest all the protein the animal ingests.
-If the microbes do not get enough energy, the protein is converted to urea and is passed through in the urine, resulting in ineffiicient protein use.
+Energy is important for cattle on high-protein pasture because the microorganisms that occupy the rumen need energy to digest all the protein the animal ingests.
+If the microorganisms do not get enough energy, the protein is converted to urea and is passed through in the urine, resulting in inefficient protein use.
 For very high-producing dairy cattle, an energy supplement such as grain or corn silage can result in better protein digestion, and therefore higher milk production and greater weight gains for growing cattle.
 Most dairy graziers who supplement their cattle provide from 8 to 18 pounds of corn or another high-energy grain per head per day, depending on the quality of the pasture, in addition to forage or pasture.

 Digestible fiber feeds are good energy sources for dairy cattle on high-quality forage because digestible fiber feeds do not reduce intake and provide energy for protein metabolism.
-Examples of digestible fiber feeds include corn gluten feed, made with corn gluten meal and bran; wheat midds, made from screenings from wheat fl our processing; and whole cottonseed.
+Examples of digestible fiber feeds include corn gluten feed, made with corn gluten meal and bran; wheat midds, made from screenings from wheat flour processing; and whole cottonseed.

 For more in-depth information on cattle nutrition refer to the ATTRA publication Ruminant Nutrition for Graziers.

 The natural living conditions of pastures decrease animal stress and remove unnecessary burdens on the immune system.
 Other practices such as sanitation, quarantine of new animals and the use of probiotics in young animals can also foster a healthier environment for livestock.
 Disease prevention is the best health plan you can develop for your cow herd, and a well-planned pasture-based system will effectively eliminate many vectors for disease and alleviate many nutritional disorders.

-Cattle health management is a disease prevention strategy that includes:
+Cattle health management is a disease-prevention strategy that includes: